maitreverge/minishell_101/ressources/maitreverge/README.md

 The `read` function is a standard C function that reads data from a file.

-- ***Function Description***:: `read` reads up to count bytes from the file referenced by the file descriptor fd, storing the results in the buffer.
+- ***Function Description***: `read` reads up to count bytes from the file referenced by the file descriptor fd, storing the results in the buffer.

 - ***Prototype***: `ssize_t read(int fd, void *buf, size_t count);`